How Long Do Pool Cartridge Filters Last? Replacement Guide

 Pool Usage Patterns

 Bather load dramatically impacts filter life.
 Each swimmer introduces oils, lotions, hair products, and organic contaminants.
-A busy family pool or one used for entertaining will require cleaning every 1-2 weeks, while a lightly used pool might go 3-4 weeks.
+A busy family pool or one used for entertaining will require cleaning every 1-2 weeks, while a lightly used, well-balanced pool can go several months — sometimes a full season.

 Environmental Conditions